Carl Ludwig Siegel: Career

 Siegel's work on number theory, diophantine equations, and celestial mechanics in particular won him numerous honours.
 In 1978, he was awarded the first Wolf Prize in Mathematics, one of the most prestigious in the field.
 When the prize committee decided to select the greatest living mathematician, the discussion centered around Siegel and Israel Gelfand as the leading candidates.
 The prize was ultimately split between them.

-Siegel's work spans analytic number theory; and his theorem on the finiteness of the integer points of curves, for genus > 1, is historically important as a major general result on diophantine equations, when the field was essentially undeveloped.
+Siegel's work spans analytic number theory; and his theorem on the finiteness of the integer points of curves, for genus > 0, with the case of genus 1 an earlier paper in his collected works, is historically important as a major general result on diophantine equations, when the field was essentially undeveloped.
+The methods included those Weil used in his thesis on finite generation of rational points on abelian varieties (a thesis much guided by Siegel) and versions of the famous Thue-Siegel-Roth Theorem on diophantine approximation. has a detailed discussion of the history.
 He worked on L-functions, discovering the (presumed illusory) Siegel zero phenomenon.
 His work, derived from the Hardy–Littlewood circle method on quadratic forms, appeared in the later, adele group theories encompassing the use of theta-functions.
 The Siegel modular varieties, which describe Siegel modular forms, are recognised as part of the moduli theory of abelian varieties.
 In all this work the structural implications of analytic methods show through.

 In the early 1970s Weil gave a series of seminars on the history of number theory prior to the 20th century and he remarked that Siegel once told him that when the first person discovered the simplest case of Faulhaber's formula then, in Siegel's words, "Es gefiel dem lieben Gott."
 (It pleased the dear Lord.)
-Siegel was a profound student of the history of mathematics and put his studies to good use in such works as the Riemann–Siegel formula.
+Siegel was a profound student of the history of mathematics and put his studies to good use in such works as the Riemann–Siegel formula, which Siegel found while reading through Riemann's unpublished papers.